Ex-Federal Police detectives criticize Brazil's 'authoritarian and illegal' Supreme Court

 According to a report by online news site Metropoles, the businessmen had discussed in WhatsApp groups the virtues of a military coup if the far-right leader lost his upcoming re-election attempt.

-The raid added fuel to questions about the commitment of Bolsonaro and his supporters to Brazil's young democracy, while also leading some to accuse the crusading Moraes - one of the president's main adversaries - of judicial overreach ahead of the Oct.
+The raid fueled questions about the commitment of Bolsonaro and his supporters to Brazil's young democracy, which followed a 1964-85 military dictatorship.
+It also lead some to accuse the crusading Moraes - one of the president's main adversaries - of judicial overreach ahead of the Oct.
 2 election.

 The retired detectives' statement indicates how the political polarization and generational divide that has riven Brazil is also causing tensions within the Federal Police, Brazil's top law enforcement agency.

-It said the raid ordered by Moraes was an affront to citizens' rights and that Moraes' decision to authorize the raid was an "evident abuse of power... which hurts the image and reputation of our beloved Federal Police".
+It said the raid was an affront to citizens' rights and that Moraes' decision to authorize the raid was an "evident abuse of power... which hurts the image and reputation of our beloved Federal Police".

 "In view of our years of experience...(we) hereby express our nonconformity and indignation at the use of the Federal Police as an instrument for the implementation of authoritarian and illegal measures by members of the Federal Supreme Court," it said.